erikeldridge/erikeldridge.github.com/_posts/2017-09-22-mobile-growth-meetup-9-21-17.md

 ## Meta

-Here are my notes from the [Mobile Growth meetup on 9/21/17](https://www.meetup.com/Bay-Area-Mobile-Growth-Hackers/events/242833756/i/gh_new_rsvp_tl).
-Branch has been running these for a couple years.
-The two I've attended have been well-organized and -attended.
-This one was at Microsoft's office in the Twitter building.
+Branch runs a nice mobile growth meetup I've attended a couple times.
+The [one last night](https://www.meetup.com/Bay-Area-Mobile-Growth-Hackers/events/242833756/i/gh_new_rsvp_tl) was in the Microsoft office (formerly Yammer) in the Twitter building.

+Credit to [Prakhar](https://github.com/prakhar1989) for asking questions about these notes that led to more clarifying detail.

 ## Notes